 However I said all that to say that today was the last day I will see her in awhile.
 We walked around campus for awhile, taking random pictures and sharing memories (“ohmigod remember that time…” *insert hysterically loud laughter here*).
 We stood, heads together, and fought back tears we knew were coming anyway, gave each other tight hugs and I swiftly turned and walked away before she could see the tears sliding down my cheeks and start crying too.

-Before I even go through the whole ordeal of finding his number in my 500+ contacts in my phone, (yes I finally took him off speed dial and changed his ring you loser so don’t start.
-I just can’t delete it yet.
-Be patient) I even contemplate calling my mother.
+Before I even go through the whole ordeal of finding his number in my 500+ contacts in my phone, (yes, I finally took him off speed dial and changed his ringtone, but I just can’t delete it yet.
+Be patient), I even contemplate calling my mother.
 But considering I had to spend most of the last weekend she was here drunk just to cope, I don’t think a highly emotional convo with her is best.
 So I call him and we get disconnected.
 I think maybe this was a sign.
 But I, never really recognizing signs until after they have passed, pick up the phone anyway when he calls back, frantic that something has happened to me.
 I will spare you the details but it was an excruciatingly (is that a word?) awkward 20 minute conversation.
-When I got off the phone, well I just wanted to feel something, ANYTHING.
+When I got off the phone, well, I just wanted to feel something, ANYTHING.
 But nothing.
 Just numb.

 And then it hit me.
 I finally got it.